 One thing which we might have done differently if we had time is to categorise attributes before deleting them.
 In this case we were able to find correlations between them that might result in finding some interesting outcomes.

-In this stage, avoid redundancy was one of challenges we encounter in this project.
-Using Github and creating a database help us to nail in this purpose to a great extent.
+Avoiding data redundancy was one of the major challenges encountered when ingesting the data.
+Using GitHub and creating an SQL database helped to mitigate this issue.

 Making the Data Fit for Use

-The integrated dataset was accurate and can be used for our intended purpose.
-In terms of data quality, the consistency was fashioned.
-However, for some electoral district (records) some attributes were missed mainly because the measure wasn’t available for that records.

-The lost data were not re creatable and therefore imputation methods were not applied to enrich dataset.

 To develop a modelling methodology, field linking needed to be applied so that questions such as “does margin of victory at the previous election effect government spending?” could be answered.
 A question such as this requires relating the spending data to the election results.
 A question such as “is electorate population strongly correlated to government spending?” required linking the census data with the spending data.

 Unfortunately, only 77 out of 93 total electorates have spending allocated to them.
 This meant that 16 electorates had a 0 or null value which needed to be handled (although many projects involve multiple electorates which were removed e.g. highway upgrades).
 Since it was not necessarily true that those electorates had zero spending, and there is no valid way to impute their values from other electorates, they were removed from the dataset for modelling.

+A similar issue occurred with the census data.
+Queensland electorates were redrawn prior to 2017 election, whereas the census was conducted in 2016 with the old electorates.
+Using a document “26.5.17_Extraordinary-Gazette_QRC-Final-Determination”, relationships between 2016 and 2017 electorates were constructed and summarised in Table 1.
+The new 2017 electorates’ Census data were estimated as average of all 2016 electorates, which they were drawn from.
+For example, Bancroft would have estimated Census data that were calculated from Murrumba, Kurwongbah, Morayfield, Pumicestone.
+There were some name changes, where Census data remained the same.
+This transformation helped reducing data loss.